somya93/Workshop_5/README.md

 # Workshop 5

-In this workshop, we'll be introducing how to build an API.
+In this workshop, we'll be introducing how to build a REST API.

 ## Prerequisites

-1. Install [Postman](https://www.postman.com/) - you don't need to create an account.
+1. Install [Postman](https://www.postman.com/downloads/) - you don't need to create an account.

 Postman is an awesome development tool to test our REST APIs.